rcifw/rcifw.github.io/docs/getting-started/slurm-basics.md

 ```
 salloc -N1 -n2 --gres=gpu:tesla_a100:1 --partition=<partition name> --account=<account name> --time=30:00
 ```

-We will also be moving 80G GPUs into production soon.
-Stay tuned!

 ## Environmental Variables ##
 If you need to extract information from the job data collected by  Slurm for assessing your job performance in addition to the information provided in the standard output file, you can take advantage of the Slurm environmental variables and include them in your batch script.